 About Massage Therapy

-We've all heard it, said it or thought it before," I need a massage."
+We've all heard it, said it or thought it before:

-Massage therapy is one of the oldest methods of healing, medical texts dates back nearly 4,000 years old.
+Massage therapy is one of the oldest methods of healing, proven by medical texts dating back nearly 4,000 years ago.
 The ancient Hindus, Persians and Egyptians applied forms of massage for many ailments; and Hippocrates, known as the "father of medicine,” wrote papers recommending the use of rubbing and friction for joint and circulatory problems.

 Massage therapy was once considered to be hedonistic pampering for the rich and famous.
 Massage therapy is now finding enormous popularity among millions of everyday hardworking individuals, the weekend athlete, the home gardener, the overstressed executive, secretaries, waitresses, etc.